 If you are no longer studying, you will need to contact the Department of Home Affairs or a registered migration agent for information on other visa types and options.

-Your eCoE and student visa will remain active, however please note that it is likely that this is likely to impact your end date of study.
-There may be opportunities to study additional units during intensive sessions, otherwise you will require an eCoE extension to apply for a new student visa to remain in Australia longer to complete your studies.
+The University is required to cancel your eCoE for any suspension period and you will need to liaise with the Department of Home Affairs (DHA) for advice about how to remain in Australia lawfully, if you are still in the country.
+If you reduce your study load, your eCoE and student visa will remain active, however please note that both circumstances are likely to impact your end date of study.
+There may be opportunities to study additional units during intensive sessions to catch up, otherwise you will require an eCoE extension to apply for a new student visa to remain in Australia longer to complete your studies.
+Coursework students have time limits asprescribed in the Coursework Rule, and are subject to maximum periods of suspension.
+Research students are also subject to maximum periods and inquiries may be directed to the Higher Degree by Research Administration Centre.

 No, whilst you are studying remotely, you will not need a student visa.
 A student visa is required to enter Australia and to participate in an eligible course of study.
 However, due to COVID-19 restrictions, Australian borders are currently closed.
 You will be required to apply for a student visa when Australian borders re-open so that you can participate in face-to-face teaching.